geoffreyrose/date-and-number-to-words/README.md

 ## Methods

-You can pass a Carbon object, DateTime object or a integer for all methods
+You can pass a Carbon object, DateTime object or an integer for most methods

 ### Dates to Words